-- 1) A technical quotation, describing the vendor's understanding of the above requirements, capability to modify the current open-source code, graphical design mock-ups of the proposed main menu and reporting features, and capability to complete the work within the requested timetable.
+- A technical quotation, describing the vendor's understanding of the above requirements, capability to modify the current open-source code, graphical design mock-ups of the proposed main menu and reporting features, and capability to complete the work within the requested timetable.
 (8 pages max) - Creative portfolio, including similar apps and/or web sites developed previously.
 Additional weight will be given to apps developed for international donors, especially USAID projects.
 (4 pages max) - 3) A brief description of the team that will be responsible for creating the tool, as well as any subcontractors expected to take part in the design.
-This section should include a description of any key management procedures the vendor uses to ensure a quality product, as well as onepage CVs of the team leader and two supporting staffers or subcontractors.
-(5 pages max) - 4) A detailed, competitive budget proposal including a description of costs for personnel, and non-personnel services.

-A proposed milestone payment schedule by percent (see Annex 1), based on the requested deliverables above.
-Included in this payment schedule should be 40% of the overall payment that will be made upon acceptance of deliverable 4: 'Final version of mobile app, uploaded to Google Play and App Store: 16 weeks from contract signature'
+This section should include a description of any key management procedures the vendor uses to ensure a quality product, as well as one-page CVs of the team leader and two supporting staffers or subcontractors.
+(5 pages max) - 4) A detailed, competitive budget proposal including a description of costs for personnel, and nonpersonnel services. - 5) A proposed milestone payment schedule by percent (see Annex 1), based on the requested deliverables in the SoW.
+Included in this payment schedule should be 40% of the overall payment that will be made upon acceptance of deliverable 4: 'Final version of mobile app, uploaded to Google Play and App Store: December 15, 2019